Sundar C

-Sundarvel Chidambaram (born 21 January 1968), known professionally as Sundar C, is an Indian actor, filmmaker, and playback singer who predominantly works in Tamil cinema.
+Sundaravel Chidambaram (born 21 January 1968), known professionally as Sundar C, is an Indian politician, actor, filmmaker, and playback singer who predominantly works in Tamil cinema.
+In 2026, Sundar C was an unsuccessful candidate from the Madurai Central constituency in the Tamil Nadu Legislative Assembly election.

 He has directed over 37 films and received the Kalaimamani award.
-He is one of the most popular and commercial filmmakers in Tamil cinema.
+He is one of the most popular and commercial filmmakers in Tamil cinema.He has introduced Arun Vijay, Rambha, RJ Balaji, Malavika, Ankitha, Anushka Shetty, Aishwarya Lekshmi and Malavika Sharma as debutants and for debut to Tamil cinema respectively Hiphop Tamizha and K. Rajasekhar as music director & fight master respectively.

 His notable films include Ullathai Allitha (1996), Arunachalam (1997), Unnai Thedi (1999), Anbe Sivam (2003), Winner (2003), Giri (2004), Kalakalappu (2012), Theeya Velai Seiyyanum Kumaru (2013), Aranmanai Cinematic Universe (2014-2024) and Madha Gaja Raja (2025).

 Alongside his wife, he produced the television series Nandhini (2017-2018), Maya (2018) and Jothi (2021).
 His film production credits include Hello Naan Pei Pesuren (2016), Meesaya Murukku (2017), Natpe Thunai (2019), Naan Sirithal (2020), Naanga Romba Busy (2020) and Pattampoochi (2022).

 Early life

-Sundar was born on January 31, 1968 in Erode, Tamil Nadu.
-His parents are Chidambaram Pillai and Theivanai Ammal, both of whom are respected in the Tamil community.
+Sundar was born on 21 January 1968 in Erode, Tamil Nadu.
+His parents are Chidambaram Pillai and Deivanai Ammal, both of whom are respected in the Tamil community.
 On his father's recommendation, he adopted the name "Sundar C" to better suit the film industry.